felixturner/threejs-react-wrapper/README.md

 # threejs-react-wrapper

-Simple wrapper to run vanilla ThreeJS code inside a React component.
+A simple wrapper to run vanilla ThreeJS code inside a React component.

-Using React 18 and Vite server.
-(Latest as of April 2023).
+- Uses React 18 and Vite server.
+(Latest as of Aug 2023).

-Using [Leva](https://github.com/pmndrs/leva) GUI to show passing props from React -> ThreeJS.
+- Uses [Leva](https://github.com/pmndrs/leva) React GUI to show passing props from React -> ThreeJS.

 ## Philosophy